Fragmon/klipper_max_flow_test/README.md

 3. **Bisection** — the safe value is narrowed to ±1 mm³/s; borderline measurements are auto-re-tested
 4. **Verification** — final value is confirmed with extra repeats and a stability metric; if verify fails, the test drops back into bisection with a tighter bracket

+While running, the plugin also captures **thermal telemetry** (heater PWM, temperature, driver thermal flags) to give context for the result and flag possible cold-extrusion situations.

-Output: a CSV with raw data and an interactive HTML report with a **decision trail** (every trigger that fired, why, and which value defined the result).
+Output: a CSV with raw data and an interactive HTML dashboard report with hero panel, insight cards, tabbed charts, decision timeline, and full collapsible details.

 ---